doobah/icepack/README.md

   - The serialized form of the field value [?]
 ```

-Strings are serialized as only a type ID since they are already serialized as metadata:
+Strings do not have any object data since since they are already serialized as metadata:

 ```
-- Type ID [uint]
+(Empty)
 ```

 Arrays, Lists (based on `List<>`), and HashSets (based on `HashSet<>`) have the format:

 ```
-- Type ID [uint]
 - Length [int]
 - For each element:
   - The serialized form of that element [?]